GraphtonLib/Graphton/README.md

 *GraphtonBaseQuery* is abstract, the classes you will call are generated and extended from this base class.

 #### returnFields

+*Only available if the return type is an OBJECT*

 > returnFields(returnFieldsClosure: (r: GraphtonBaseReturnTypeBuilder) => void): this

 Function to build the required fields for that query.